We are pleased to announce that the Hall reopens between the hours of 10am and 2pm, on the following days in 2019:

 The Guided Tours of the Hall commence every hour, starting at 10:30.
 Please ensure that you have booked your place on one of the three tours on offer each morning.
 Each tour is strictly limited to 20 people to ensure the best experience for everyone.

-Kindly note that we only run three Hall tours per day, so please do pre-book your place (via the Leaping Hare Community Centre in Thetford, www.leapinghare.org) to ensure that you are not disappointed.
-Pre-booked options are available from 1st April 2018.
+Kindly note that we only run three Hall tours per day at £12.00 including church, Watermill and Gardens so please do pre-book your place (via the Leaping Hare Community Centre in Thetford, www.leapinghare.org) to ensure that you are not disappointed.
+Pre-booked options are now available.

 On days when we welcome large pre-booked groups, availability of tours will be affected.
 We will publish the dates we are expecting tour groups on this website.

 There are various seats dotted about the Hall for people who may wish to rest for a short while in a particular room whilst on tour, but visitors will unfortunately not be permitted to remain in the Hall if they are not able to continue on a tour.

 There are a number of Stewards stationed at the Hall and they are identified by badges.
 Please approach one of them should you need assistance or have a query about something.

 We welcome photography in the grounds, as long as this is for personal use only and NOT for distribution on any social media sites, e.g. Facebook, Instagram etc. No photography is permitted in the Hall itself.